-- 10. An applicant may be admitted in only one of the following categories: - 10.1 CPA Ontario Student an applicant who is a Student registered with CPA Ontario who has fulfilled, to the satisfaction of the Registrar, all of the requirements in the applicable membership category, as set out in Regulation 9-1 or Regulation 9-2; - 10.2 Provincial Member Transfer an applicant who is a member in good standing of a Provincial Body; - 10.3 Provincial Student Transfer an applicant who is not a Student registered with CPA Ontario but is registered as a student with another Provincial Body and:

-- 10.3.1 has completed all the educational, practical experience, and examination requirements prescribed by the other Provincial Body; and - 10.3.2 is unable to become a member of the other Provincial Body due to any legal restriction in that province that is not also a legal restriction in Ontario in respect of membership in CPA Ontario.
+- 10. An applicant may be admitted in only one of the following categories: - 10.1 CPA Ontario Student an applicant who is a Student registered with CPA Ontario who has fulfilled, to the satisfaction of the Registrar, all of the requirements in the applicable membership category, as set out in Regulation 9-1 and includes a Student registered in the Legacy CA Student Category who has fulfilled, within the time periods then imposed by CPA Ontario, the requirements under Retired Regulation 9-2; - 10.2 Provincial Member Transfer an applicant who is a member in good standing of a Provincial Body; - 10.3 Provincial Student Transfer an applicant who is not a Student registered with CPA Ontario but is registered as a student with another Provincial Body and: - 10.3.1 has completed all the educational, practical experience, and examination requirements prescribed by the other Provincial Body; and - 10.3.2 is unable to become a member of the other Provincial Body due to any legal restriction in that province that is not also a legal restriction in Ontario in respect of membership in CPA Ontario.